Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✒️Some called into question whether or not the developers of Palword, Pocketpair Inc, would come under fire.

+**look no further than**: used to emphasize the importance of something or to suggest that there is no alternative.

+✒️To reduce the risk of cancer, look no further than your fridge.

 ## adjective phrase

 **brick and mortar**: relating to or being a traditional business serving customers in a building as contrasted to an online business.